Travel to the land of the Pharaohs with On The Go Tours

 Apparently we're pretty good at this!
 Read our reviews

 Feluccas have plied the Nile since ancient times

 by Naguib Mahfouz

 - In the land of the Pharaohs of Egypt, beer and bread was the national currency.

 - The Pyramids of Egypt were built by paid labourers, not slaves.
-That's a myth created by Herodotus, the Greek historian.
+That's a myth created by a Greek historian.